The Life and Loves of a She-Devil: Plot

+The stress and subsequent expense of his arrest after the problems created by unexpectedly being forced to share her home with Bobbo's children, pets and her mother has detrimental effect on Mary's physical and mental wellbeing, as a result her writing suffers, leading to further financial struggles.

 Under a new alias, Ruth works as a nanny for the children of the judge who presides over Bobbo's trial, satisfying his masochistic desires and successfully persuading him to extend Bobbo's prison sentence if he is convicted.
 Bobbo is found guilty and imprisoned.
-While a desperate Mary turns toward religion for guidance.
-Ruth manipulates the entire situation by seducing and corrupting a priest, Father Ferguson, and sending him to Mary.
+While a desperate Mary turns toward religion for guidance, Ruth manipulates the entire situation by seducing and corrupting a priest, Father Ferguson, and sending him to Mary.
 Ruth continues to recreate herself with a variety of aliases and love affairs.

 Ruth uses her money to change her lifestyle and appearance, undergoing over several years, a series of surgeries to completely restructure her body to be identical to Mary.
 Mary continues to love Bobbo, spends her entire fortune on Bobbo's trial and finally wastes away, developing cancer and ultimately dying.
-Before her passing away the mansion is purchased by Ruth.
+Before her death the mansion is purchased by Ruth.
 Ruth even attends Mary's funeral, externally looking like her.
 She hires Mary's former manservant and lover Garcia.
 Ruth now lives a life of wealth, extravagance, and control, and plans to sexually dominate Bobbo once she secures his release from prison, causing him the misery that he once caused her.